 Implications of a federal TikTok ban

-But what could a ban mean for other social networks, consumers, and marketers?
+Several states have banned TikTok from government devices and the Biden administration has ordered that the application be removed from all federal smartphones.
+But what could a broader ban mean for other social networks, consumers, and marketers?
 Let’s explore.

 Implications for U.S.-based social networks

 While a rival leaving the U.S. marketplace would be cause for excitement, social media moguls should also feel some trepidation.
-A U.S. ban of TikTok could spur reprisal bans of U.S.-based social networks and internet services by lawmakers in other countries.
+A U.S. ban of TikTok could set a worrying precedent, if not spur reprisal bans of U.S.-based social networks and internet services by lawmakers in other countries.

 If not banned outright, the threat of similar action could put social media companies in a difficult position.
-For example, the European Union, which regularly levies fines against Meta and Alphabet for GDPR noncompliance, could threaten service disruption.
+For example, the European Union, which regularly levies fines against Meta and Alphabet for GDPR noncompliance and has recently explored the idea of an infrastructure tax targeting big tech, could threaten service disruption.

 Security or censorship?